Date: 2nd Saturday in May

 The first Coota Annual Classic was run in 1955.
 Held during August, this race still continues to attract quality fields.
 Many prominent cycling names feature amongst the winners of this race including riders such as Graham Brown and other Olympic and Commonwealth Games medallists.
 The Coota Annual Classic is always held on the last Saturday in August with a recovery race on the Sunday.

-The sign on for the race will be from 11.00am at the Luncheon Pavilion at the Cootamundra Showground in Pinkerton Road
+The sign on for the race will be from 10:30am at the Cootamundra Country Club, 94 Hurley street, Cootamundra.sign on location

 COOTAMUNDRA ANNUAL CLASSIC RECOVERY